 In most states, the mechanics lien process involves four steps:

 - Enforce the Lien

-Click on the buttons below to download charts that cover lien and notice deadlines for all 50 states.
 (Looking for deadlines for public projects?
-Check out our article Bond Claim Deadlines in All 50 States.)
+See Bond Claim Deadlines in All 50 States.)

 Sending Preliminary Notice

-Most states require that preliminary notice be sent in order to secure the right to file a lien.
+Most states require that construction parties send preliminary notice in order to secure the right to file a lien.
 These notices inform the property owner and general contractor of the sender’s involvement on a project, which helps provide transparency on the job.
-To read more about the benefits of sending preliminary notice, check out our article Why You Should Send Preliminary Notice Even If It’s Not Required.
+Ultimately, sending preliminary notice is important on every job, even if your state doesn’t require it.

 Sending Notice of Intent

 Sending notice of intent to lien (NTO) is only required in a handful of states, but it can be incredibly beneficial even when not required.
 This document serves as a final warning before a lien is filed, and because property owners often want to avoid dealing with a mechanics lien on their property, NTOs are often effective at getting the payment ball rolling.

 Notices of intent are frequently sent shortly (usually a few weeks) before a lien is filed.